hombredequeso/haskell-first-principles/README.md

 Probably the simplest way to get started is to install "Haskell Platform" See [Haskell Downloads]( https://www.haskell.org/downloads )

+Currently, management of libraries is done manually using [Cabal](https://www.haskell.org/cabal/).

+Helpful cabal commands include:
+- List packages downloaded locally:
+> cabal list --installed
+- Install 'packageX'
+> cabal install packageX

+If having problems figuring out the name of the package to install, check out (How are Hackage package names mapped to 'cabal install' names?)[https://stackoverflow.com/a/7422549] for a very quick, helpful overview.

 ## Running Exercises

 Generally each of the exercise files stands-alone.
 For instance